sunnydao99/Health-Checker/README.md

 # Health-Checker Website

-This is a simple health calculator website that allows users to calculate BMI, body fat percentage, ideal weight, and calories burned.
+This simple health calculator website allows users to calculate BMI, body fat percentage, ideal weight, and calories burned.
 The website provides a user-friendly interface with tab navigation for each calculator.

 ## Features